 - MHW Best Bow – Iceborne Guide & Build Tips

-Luckily, Alatreon never uses all of its elements at the same time!
-And as in previous games, it’s incapable of using Water damage at all.
+Alatreon uses all of its elements at the same time.
+Though, as in previous games, it’s incapable of using Water damage at all.
 So you don’t need to worry about your level of resistance in that respect.
 Otherwise it now flutters between three forms (which also determine its weaknesses) in order.
 These are now Fire, Dragon, and Ice forms when you first battle it.
 These correspond to the color of the dragon itself.
-Ice form is blue, Dragon form is dark red with black, and Fire form is an orange hue.
+Ice form is blue, Dragon form is dark purple sort of color with black accents, and Fire form is an orange hue.

 Alatreon Tips – MHW Guide

 Other Alatreon tips include going for its body parts.
 You can damage its wings, horns, and front claws, much as you might expect.
 It’s also possible to sever its tail for an extra carve!
 Although it’s often best to focus on the aforementioned horns.
 They’re easy enough to snap anyway.
-Breaking these will completely remove Alatreon’s ability to switch to a third mode.
-However, it appears you can only break Alatreon horns when it is in Dragon Mode.
+Breaking these will delay Alatreon’s ability to switch to a third mode.
+However, you can only break Alatreon horns when it is in Dragon Mode.